Melkote Manja: Soundtrack

 The film's soundtrack is scored by Giridhar Diwan.
 His name was recommended to Jaggesh by his brother Komal Kumar.
 The audio rights of the film was acquired by Anand Audio and the complete album was released on 27 November 2016.
 Actor Puneeth Rajkumar was signed in to sing a song penned by Yogaraj Bhat.
 Rest of the songs are written by Ram Narayan and Jaggesh.

+Reception

+The Kannada film Melkote Manja, released in 2017, received mixed reviews from critics.
+The Times of India rated it 3/5, calling it a fun family entertainer with Jaggesh’s comedy as the highlight, though the story felt dated.
+Deccan Herald praised its light-hearted tone and Jaggesh’s charm, describing it as a good timepass.
+Vijaya Karnataka found it entertaining, especially for its local humor and Jaggesh’s performance.
+Prajavani also gave it a positive nod for its comedic appeal.